section-engineering-education/engineering-education/content/articles/creating an audio book using PDF3, Tkinter and Python Text to Speech(Pyttsx3)/index.md

 Select the pdf file of your choice and enjoy your book as your machine reads it to you.

+Have a preview for the results on my [replit account](https://replit.com/join/xsaeqptwdi-frederico23)

 > **Note:** Not all pdf files will be read through and recorded.
-Try using the numbered pages pdf files for greater results.
+Try using the unnumbered pages pdf files for better results.

 ### Conclusion